Supra Multisig Guide

 Supra offers intuitive CLI commands to interact with multisig accounts.
 Here’s guide for CLI Commands:

-Create a new multisig account on-chai:
+Create a new multisig account on-chain:

 supra move multisig create